Tech-Sky/Tech-Sky.github.io/_posts/2025-01-01-my-first-post.md

 ---
-layout: default
+layout: post
-title: "我的第一篇博客"
+title: Welcome to Tech Sky
 date: 2025-01-01
 ---

-这是我的第一篇博客，用 Jekyll 搭建！
+This is the first blog post on your new Jekyll site.
+Customize it as you like!